 If a student misses an exam (with a valid excuse), he/she will be required to take the make-up exam.
-Make-up exams will be given only on the make-up exam date, which is scheduled by the University (typically during the first week of classes for the following semester).
+Make-up exams will be given only on the make-up exam date, which is scheduled by the University (typically during the first week of classes for the following semester---the start of the Fall semester, in this case).
+I do not determine the make-up exam date, nor do I have the ability to offer customized alternative dates.